anishs293/anishs293/README.md

 - [Frontend Masters] The Hard Parts of UI Development
 - [Frontend Masters] The Last Algorithms Course You'll Want (Part 1 & 2)
 - [Udemy] Webpack 5: The Complete Guide For Beginners
+- [Udemy] Microfrontends with React: A Complete Developer's Guide
 ---
 ### 💡 **Interests**